Pages

 System.out.println("Ordered by Department->\n" + mapSortedByDept);

-Collection> collectionSortedByDept = mapSortedByDept.values();
+Collection<list<employee>> collectionSortedByDept = mapSortedByDept.values();

 for (List indvlist : collectionSortedByDept) {